pizzaserved/mjapi.io/src/blog/_posts/2025-07-17-like-midjourney-but-with-an-api.md

 you pay for reliability, support, and not having to maintain your own gpu cluster

-if you want cheap and/or a single, specific kind of img gen, you can create up your own, specific pipeline, self-host it or use existing cloud providers (it's actually not that hard if you know exactly what you need and have enough time on hand)
+if you want cheap and/or a single, specific kinds of img gen, you can create up your own pipeline, self-host it or use existing cloud providers (it's actually not that hard if you know exactly what you need and have enough time on hand)

 if you want it to just work, you're in the right place